China during World War I

 China participated in World War I from 1917 to 1918 in an alliance with the Entente Powers.
 Although China never sent troops overseas, 140,000 Chinese labourers (as a part of the British Army, the Chinese Labour Corps) served for both British and French forces before the end of the war.
 While neutral since 1914, Duan Qirui, Premier of the Republic of China, spearheaded Chinese involvement in World War I. Duan wanted to integrate China with Europe and the United States by declaring on the side of the Allies against the Central Powers.
-On 14 August 1917, China ended its neutrality, declaring war on the German Empire and the Austro-Hungarian Empire.
+On 14 August 1917, China ended its neutrality, declaring war on Germany and Austria-Hungary.

 Background

 World War I began at the time when China entered a new period after the end of feudalism.
 In April 1912, the Chinese military official Yuan Shikai gained power and ended the rule of the Qing dynasty.
-Shikai became the president of the Republic of China while he sought to reinforce the central government.
+Yuan became the president of the Republic of China while he sought to reinforce the central government.